knative/serving/community/ROLES.md

 *   Sponsored by 1 approver.

-    *   Done by adding GitHub user to Elafros organization
+    *   Done by adding GitHub user to Knative organization

 ### Responsibilities and privileges